 Thursday, 8 November 2018 | Admin

-'The garden's full of furniture ...the house is full of plants'!
+'The garden's full of furniture ...the house is full of plants!'.

-Some points to ponder when it comes to nurturing frost-tender plants, factors which can make the difference between success and failure.
+When it comes to nurturing frost-tender plants, there are some factors which can make the difference between success and failure:

-- Get to know the micro-climates in your garden - favoured spots for over wintering plants are the base of a south-facing wall, but any where that will afford some protection against rain and snow will help.
-My tender Agapanthus survived the winter 2017/18 in a dry area under a thick evergreen hedge with an overhang of Ivy.
-Dry plants survive better than wet plants
+Get to know the micro-climates in your garden - favoured spots for over wintering plants are the base of a south-facing wall, but anywhere that will afford some protection against rain and snow will help.
+My tender Agapanthus survived the winter 2017/18 in a dry area under a thick evergreen hedge complete with an overhang of Ivy.

 Heating of greenhouses

 Strangely, the temperature in an unheated greenhouse can fall lower than that outside on a clear frosty night.
 I won't bore you with the reasons, but be aware that such a structure probably won't keep a prolonged, or sharp, frost out without the help of a heater.
 Nor will a garage or shed protect against such a frost.
 Once you start heating, insulation in the form of bubble film or fleece is imperative if you want to keep your heating bills from sky-rocketing.
 Bubble film is great but does produce a lot of condensation which can drip on the plants.
 We find a couple of layers of fleece are effective, with less of a problem with drips.

 An unheated greenhouse does at least provide protection from winter wet, so will be suitable for plants which will take some frost if on the dry side.

 Sometimes a plant will have appeared to survive the winter then fades away when it attempts to grow away in the spring.
 Even if a plant which is tricky to over winter does survive, perhaps we should question if it is really worth growing if it’s not going to grow, flower or fruit sufficiently to fulfil our expectations.

 Learn to interpret the forecast,